-Do you have any, oh- so- easy to prepare, quick and delicious recipes that somehow fall off the radar for some reason or another, then much later pop into your mind and you find yourself needing to think through the ingredients of that very recipe you once thought were impossible to forget?
+Do you have any oh- so- easy to prepare, quick and delicious recipes that somehow fall off the radar for some reason or another then later pop into your mind and you find yourself needing to think through the ingredients of that very recipe you once thought impossible to forget?
 I would never.
 I once had today’s Pistachio and Parmesan Tenderloins at the home of a friend and thought they were amazing.
-With a mere few ingredients, it hardly seemed necessary to ever even jot down a recipe.
+With a mere few ingredients, it hardly seemed necessary to ever even jot down the recipe.

 ‘I would never,’ kind of reminds me of the new State Farm Insurance commercial.
-The guy starts out, ‘I will never get married,’ next scene he’s looking for engagement rings, and on it goes, ‘we are never having kids,’ purchasing an suv, moving to the suburbs, all of which he ultimately does.
-I just love this commercial, and in its hilarity, I think its message an almost universal one.
+The guy starts out, ‘I will never get married,’ next scene he’s looking for engagement rings, and on it goes, ‘we are never having kids,’ then never purchasing an suv, moving to the suburbs, all of which he ultimately does.
+I just love this commercial, and its hilarity, some universal commonalities.
 We all begin with certain thoughts, and next thing you know, life happens, and all those things you said you would never do, you’ve done.

 Personally, I thought I would never stop hosting big parties, and then came along the kids activities.
 Instead there were all day Saturday kids events, birthday parties, endless sports travel and the treat of perhaps sharing some pizza and beer with the other team families.
 Yes, it went this way, just like it did with the big trays of Pistachio and Chicken Tenderloins.